Efficient sparsity adaptive changepoint estimation: Method and results

 Some performance comparisons with related methods are in order.
-In comparison with Theorem \ref{locprop}, the signal-to-noise ratio condition for the Inspect method \citep{wang_high_2018} in the single changepoint case is of the form $\phi^2 \Delta/\sigma^2 \geq C v(k, n, p,\Delta)$ for some $C>0$, where $ v(k, n, p,\Delta) = (n/\Delta) k \log \left( p \log n \right)$.
-Ignoring universal constants, the signal-to-noise ratio condition of ESAC is weaker than that of Inspect whenever $k\geq \log n$ and for all values of $k$ whenever $p\geq n/\log n$.
+In comparison with Theorem \ref{locprop}, the SNR condition for the Inspect method \citep{wang_high_2018} in the single changepoint case is of the form $\phi^2 \Delta/\sigma^2 \geq C v(k, n, p,\Delta)$ for some $C>0$, where $ v(k, n, p,\Delta) = (n/\Delta) k \log \left( p \log n \right)$.
+Ignoring constants, we see that lthe SNR condition of ESAC is weaker than that of Inspect whenever $k\geq \log n$ and for all values of $k$ whenever $p\geq n/\log n$.
 Note also that $v(k,n,p,\Delta)$ consists of the factor $n / \Delta$, which is not the case for ESAC.
-Once the signal-to-noise ratio condition for Inspect is satisfied, its error rate is of order $(\sigma^2/\phi^2) \log \log n$, which is smaller than that of ESAC, and especially so whenever $k$ is large.
-For the Double CUSUM algorithm of \citet[section~4]{cho_change-point_2016} in the single changepoint case where $\sigma=1$, the asymptotic signal-to-noise ratio requirement for consistency implies that $\phi^2\Delta / (k \log^2 n) \rightarrow \infty$.
+Once the SNR condition for Inspect is satisfied, its error rate is of order $(\sigma^2/\phi^2) \log \log n$, which is smaller than that of ESAC, and especially so whenever $k$ is large.
+For the Double CUSUM algorithm of \citet[Section~4]{cho_change-point_2016} in the single changepoint case where $\sigma=1$, the asymptotic SNR requirement for consistency implies that $\phi^2\Delta / (k \log^2 n) \rightarrow \infty$.
 By "consistency" we mean that $|\widehat{\eta}_{\text{DC}} - \eta|/\Delta$ converges to $0$ in probability, where $\widehat{\eta}_{\text{DC}}$ is the Double CUSUM estimate of $\eta$.
-The (asymptotic) signal-to-noise ratio requirement for the Double CUSUM algorithm is thus larger than that of ESAC by a factor of at least $k \log^2(n) / r(k)$, which grows with $k$ and diverges with $n$.
+The (asymptotic) SNR requirement for the Double CUSUM algorithm is thus larger than that of ESAC by a factor of at least $k \log^2(n) / r(k)$, which grows with $k$ and diverges with $n$.
 Note that theoretical results for the Double CUSUM algorithm only hold whenever $p$ is of the same order as $n^{\omega}$ for some fixed $\omega>0$.
-For an empirical comparison between the methods in the single changepoint case, we refer to section \ref{numericsingle}.
+For an empirical comparison between the methods in the single changepoint case, we refer to Section \ref{numericsingle}.